framer/motion/api/framer-motion.api.md

 // @public (undocumented)
 export type ForwardRefComponent<T, P> = ForwardRefExoticComponent<PropsWithoutRef<P> & RefAttributes<T>>;

+// Warning: (ae-forgotten-export) The symbol "FramerTreeContextProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "FramerTreeLayoutContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const FramerTreeLayoutContext: import("react").Context<SyncLayoutBatcher | SharedLayoutSyncMethods>;
+export const FramerTreeLayoutContext: import("react").Context<FramerTreeContextProps>;

 // @public (undocumented)
 export interface HoverHandlers {